Pakistan orders man acquitted in Pearl murder off death row

 The order sending Sheikh to a safe house would seem to be a concession to the federal government, as well as the government of southern Sindh province where Karachi is the capital.
 The Sindh government has refused successive orders to release Sheikh, even courting contempt charges from lower courts.

+Sheikh’s lawyer, Mehmood A. Sheikh, told The Associated Press that the order to send his client to the safe house was given to allow the Sindh government time to argue against his release under Pakistan‘s anti-terrorism law, in connection to Sheikh’s affiliation with terrorist organizations.

+“They have never argued or charged them with belonging to a terrorist organization,” said the lawyer.
+He said the next court hearing about his client’s continued detention would not be for another two weeks.
+The lawyer and Sheikh are not related.

-In the government-run safe house, Sheikh will be under a 24-hour guard - often military personnel - and will not be allowed to leave the house.
+In the government-run safe house, Sheikh will be under a 24-hour guard - often by military personnel - and will not be allowed to leave the house.
 Locations of such safe houses are usually kept secret; Pakistan‘s security establishment has several such facilities across the country.

 Pearl disappeared on Jan.
 23, 2002, in the port city of Karachi where he was investigating links between Pakistani militant groups and Richard C. Reid, dubbed the “shoe bomber” after his attempt to blow up a flight from Paris to Miami with explosives hidden in his shoes.